pren1/Artificial_dd/README.md

 data = input_data().return_example_input_list()
 input_data().show_input_data()
 ```
 At this step, you could see the following outputs.
-That's what the program expects:
+That's what the program expects as inputs:
 ```
 read in data:
 >> 今晚我不睡了！